Alianshark/WalleTheBot/README.md

 This comand will run from brouser and serch for vacansies.

 ## Code style formatter

 In vs code settings set prettier config file to `.prettierrc.json`

 ![how to configure vscode prettier](img/vscodePrettierConfig.png)

 ## Development plan

 - [x] install [https://pptr.dev/](https://pptr.dev/)
 - [x] login to djinni.co
 - [x] save coockies to file
 - [x] login only if there is no coockies file
 - [x] go to vacancies page, with filters
-- [x] if not todays vacancy, click on it
 - [x] fill vacancy message input
 - [x] click apply button
+- [x] if already applied on vacancy do nothing
+- [ ] add an option to run every houre(any period of time) searching mode
+- [ ] apply more filters for searching vacancy
+- [ ] add posibbility to apply on more than one vacancies